Abrdn and Akre’s tree planting disaster at Far Ralia and the proposed sale of the estate for £12m

 One wonders what further evidence the Scottish Government needs to scrap the forestry grants system in its current form and reconsider its support for private finance as a means of restoring nature?

 In a positive development the mainstream press is now showing a lot of interest in the whole forestry grants scandal and “natural capital” and this helping to educate and raise awareness of the public about what is going on.
 Last week Vicky Allan wrote a very interesting and thoughtful article on Abrdn and natural capital in the Herald which is recommended reading (see here) and should be read by every MSP.
-It will take politicians to address the scandal the scandal of the grants system – our public authorities are completely incapable of acting independent of central government – and it may just be that Scottish Forestry’s inspection report for Far Raliais the the prick that bursts the whole natural capital finance bubble.
+It will take politicians to address the scandal the scandal of the grants system – our public authorities are completely incapable of acting independent of central government – but it may just be that Scottish Forestry’s inspection report for Far Ralia is the prick that bursts the natural capital finance bubble.

 Why would anyone want to buy such a devastated landscape, with the wrong tree in the wrong place and leaching carbon out into the atmosphere, in what is supposed to be a National Park?